 - Occasionally, you’ll be better served tossing Choose One cards out there without reaping the bonus of Keeper Stalladris or Untapped Potential.
 The Quest gives you a great deal of power later on in the game, but you have to get there first, something that might be a bit tough against hyper-aggressive opponents.

 - Be careful with Nourish.
-It gives you 2 (full) mana crystals, which can help you complete your Quest if you’re still waiting for it on turn 6, but if you’ve already completed the Quest it may overdraw your hand.
+It gives you 2 (full) mana crystals, which can help you complete your Quest whilst ramping your mana if you’re still waiting for it on turn 6, but if you’ve already gained Ossirian Tear it may overdraw your hand.

 - Druid of the Scythe, when played after your Quest has been completed, transforms into a 4/4 with Rush and Taunt, a potentially very impactful play.